CSCaparas/RGB-to-TIR/README.md

   combined.py* opens a live side-by-side video feed of the RGB camera and thermal camera.
 This was used to calibrate/align the cameras prior to data capture.

   thermography.py* is used to simultaneously capture the RGB and thermal images used in the dataset.
-RGB returned as png files; thermal returnes as csv files.
+RGB returned as png files; thermal returned as csv files.

   changefilename_paired.py was used to compile all captured RGB and thermal images (that we wanted to include in our dataset) into a single folder and assign each pair a unique file name.